 The lenses are brilliant.
 You’d expect that, considering most of them were made by Nikon but they really are.
 I have a 75mm Nikkor F/2.8 (which provides around a 50mm equivalent focal length in 35mm terms) and it is beautifully sharp.
 The lens selection is, as I said earlier, quite impressive for a medium format system too.
 All major focal lengths are covered and the vast majority are no slower than F/4.

 Having the ability to swap out film in the middle of a roll is invaluable.
 I hate the thought of wasting film (don’t we all?) and having two backs pre-loaded with different speeds should there be a change in weather, lighting or situation is just perfect for my needs.
 I know in the modern digital world that sounds stupid but, well I don’t want to shoot digital.

-What really clinches it for me is just the pleasure of using a 45 year old camera that just works: perfectly.
-I know you can say that a lot of film cameras just seem to last longer that their digital siblings but seriously, my S2A feels like I bought it yesterday.
+What really clinches it for me is just the pleasure of using a 45 year-old camera that just works: perfectly.
+I know you can say that a lot of film cameras just seem to last longer than their digital siblings but seriously, my S2A feels like I bought it yesterday.

 I can see me using this for another 45 years and it still being in perfect working order.
 That is why I didn’t mind spending quite a bit of money on it.
 It’s an investment rather than a cost.

 I can’t recommend this camera enough for landscape and portrait work, and if those are two styles you want to shoot, then getting into medium format with the Zenza Bronica S2A is a damn good place to start.

 |Shutter||Cloth Focal plane (vertical travel)

 B, 1 sec - 1/2000 sec